Handle Taxes

 You will likely want to set the tax rate on the account for use in subsequent calculations such as Account Cost Calculation or Savings Analysis.

-Either of the above should have something like this in the request body:
+Either request should include something like this in the request body:

 {